Our South America Cruise Plans

 When we hit Buenos Aires, we will enter the 100th country that David and I have travelled to together.
 We have a dinner celebration planned for that night.

 The only other port we have in Argentina is Ushuaia.
-We booked a scenic off-road expedition in the Fuegian wilderness to see the Carbajal Valley and Mount Olivia.
+We booked a visit to the Tierra del Fuego National Park by train, bus and boat.

 Around The Cape Horn